phanturne/rag-project/python_backend/experiment/parsed_data.md

 Click here to return to Table of Contents
 ---
-# 8. Can my advisor help me plan out all of my courses in advance?
+8. Can my advisor help me plan out all of my courses in advance?
 Unfortunately, advisors cannot register students for courses, nor can we add students to wait lists.
 Therefore, we cannot guarantee that students will be able to take specific courses during specific semesters, so planning out the exact ten courses you wish to take (and the semester you wish to take them) most likely is not possible, as students should plan to be flexible in taking courses whenever they are available.

 As a reminder, there are no official/enforced prerequisites for the OMSCS courses (beyond those required for admission into the program), so students can take these classes in essentially any order.
 There are certain recommendations as to what material/information you should be familiar with prior to taking a course, but there are no official prerequisites for the OMSCS courses.
 For course-specific prerequisite information, please read the course descriptions online.
 Please refer to the FAQ below (#10) for more information on how to plan for future courses using DegreeWorks.

-# 9. Do I need to take courses in the order they are listed on the specialization webpages?
+9. Do I need to take courses in the order they are listed on the specialization webpages?
 No, as mentioned previously, students can take OMSCS courses in essentially any order.
 Students are not required to take their specialization courses (or any courses) in a specific order.

-# 10. How can I check my degree progress and/or plan for future courses?
+10. How can I check my degree progress and/or plan for future courses?
 To check your degree progress and/or plan for future courses, we encourage you to use DegreeWorks.
 If you have declared your specialization, DegreeWorks should tell you what requirements, if any, you are missing.
 It also should allow you to plan for future courses using the “what if” feature.
 If you have not yet declared your specialization, all of your courses should be listed in the "Fallthrough Section", as they will not be allocated until you declare your specialization.
 Please note that specializations cannot be declared during active periods of registration.
 As a reminder, please be sure to review the degree requirements and the specialization requirements.
 Alternatively, you can print a degree worksheet for your specialization and fill it in so that you can see what requirements, if any, are remaining.
 You may access the degree worksheets online.

-# 11. There have been some curriculum changes (new course numbers, recently-approved specialization courses, etc.), and my DegreeWorks is not listing these courses in the correct areas of my degree audit.
+11. There have been some curriculum changes (new course numbers, recently-approved specialization courses, etc.), and my DegreeWorks is not listing these courses in the correct areas of my degree audit.
 When will this be adjusted?
 If changes are made to the curriculum or a new course number is assigned after you have matriculated, DegreeWorks will not make the necessary adjustments automatically – the OMSCS advisors have to make exceptions in DegreeWorks manually.
 This typically is not done until students have petitioned to graduate, though you are welcome to contact our office at oms-advising@cc.gatech.edu, and we would be happy to make the change ahead of time, as long as you already successfully completed the course(s).
 Please note that we will not be able to make changes to courses that are still in progress, as we need to ensure that the minimum grade is earned before making the change in DegreeWorks.

-# 12. Why are my non-CS/CSE courses not being applied to my degree requirements in DegreeWorks?
+12. Why are my non-CS/CSE courses not being applied to my degree requirements in DegreeWorks?
 Since these courses are outside of the CS/CSE curriculum, your OMSCS advisor will need to manually apply any non-CS/CSE coursework to your record in DegreeWorks.
 This typically is not done until students have petitioned to graduate, though you are welcome to contact our office at oms-advising@cc.gatech.edu, and we would be happy to make the change ahead of time, as long as you already successfully completed the course(s).
 Please note that we will not be able to make changes to courses that are still in progress, as we need to ensure that the minimum grade is earned before making the change in DegreeWorks.

-# 13. When will the course schedules for each term be available?
+13. When will the course schedules for each term be available?
 The course schedules for each term are released shortly before the Phase I registration period for each term.
 Please refer to the academic calendar for term-specific dates.

-# 14. I completed my bachelor’s degree in Computer Science at Georgia Tech.
+14. I completed my bachelor’s degree in Computer Science at Georgia Tech.
 Can I double-count any of my courses toward my OMSCS degree?
 Students completing both a bachelor’s and master’s in the same discipline (Computer Science) at Georgia Tech might be able to use up to six credit hours of graduate-level coursework in the major discipline for both degrees.

+Click here to return to Table of Contents
 ---
 To qualify for this option, students must complete the undergraduate degree with a cumulative GPA of 3.5 or higher and complete the master’s degree within a two-year period from the award date of the bachelor’s degree.
 Please visit this website for more information.
 If you feel you qualify for this option, please send a message from your GT email account to oms-advising@cc.gatech.edu and include your full name and nine-digit gtID number.
 Your advisor will be able to assist you and confirm your eligibility.